-However, a diversity of investments in the stock market has shown steady growth over decades.
-In fact, the majority of stock owners are actually higher-income Americans.
+However, the stock market has shown steady growth over decades due to a diversity of investments.
+In fact, the majority of stock owners are higher-income Americans.

-There are many reasons why those with capital enjoy taking their chance on the stock market, here are some of the most important to help you grow your wealth.
+There are many reasons why those with capital enjoy taking their chance on the stock market, and here are some of the most important ones to help you build wealth.

 Stocks create passive income